saahil-karnik/thebotmovie/README.md

-# Movie Recommendation System with Metrics Evaluation
+# Movie Recommendation System with Metrics Evaluation and Fine Tuning

 This project is a movie recommendation system that retrieves relevant movie data based on user queries and evaluates the performance of the recommendations using various metrics.
 The system leverages ChromaDB for storing and querying movie data and utilizes pre-trained language models for natural language processing tasks.